Considering Pool Landscaping in Your Project

 So we decided to put a display pool into Innovated Landscape Supplies & Just Spas at 155 Centenary Drive (off Plenty Road) in Mill Park (see map) to assist with the entire back yard.
 When customers come to view our 7.2m X-trainer (Cross trainer) in Sapphire with infloor cleaning they can also see many different types of paving as well.
 We chose this location & business due to the excellent range of landscaping options.
 They are predominantly suppliers however they have many local contacts for people to do the paving, turf and build retaining walls.

 We also chose this location as it is very easy to get to along Plenty Road.
 Where such suburbs as Reservoir, Bundoora & Greensborough has been such a big area for swimming pools, the growth corridor for many of our customers are heading north.
-There are many customers who are about to build their second house and are now looking at building the house for the next 10 years plus and that must include a swimming pool.
+There are many customers who are about to build their second house and are now looking at building the house to move in for the next 10 years plus and that must include a swimming pool.
 Mill Park, Epping, South Morang, Whittlesea & Doreen are some of our most popular suburbs in the northern parts of Melbourne.

 At Innovative Landscapes Supplies in Mill Park, you can see artificial turf, paving options in stones and concrete plus retaining wall options (for example concrete sleeper retaining walls that are made to look like bluestone or sandstone).